Zurab Khizanishvili: England

 Despite making 35 appearances in his first campaign at Ibrox, Khizanishvili gradually fell out of favour and, on 31 August 2005, he was allowed to move on loan for the rest of the season to Blackburn in the English FA Premier League.
 During his loan spell at Blackburn he scored once in the league, in a 2–0 home win over Manchester City, and once in the League Cup in a 3–1 win over Huddersfield Town.

 On 10 April 2006, he signed a permanent deal with Blackburn Rovers in a deal rumoured to be worth around about £500,000.
 He was a key part of Blackburn's team in the 2006-07 season, starting more than half the matches as the club competed domestically and in the UEFA Cup.
 Khizanishvili struggled to hold down a regular starting position in the rest of Mark Hughes' reign as manager.

 Under Paul Ince and Sam Allardyce he also failed to break into the first team on a consistent basis.
 His first appearance of the 2009–10 campaign came on 25 August, when he started the League Cup 2nd Round tie against Gillingham at Priestfield Stadium, playing the full 90 minutes alongside Gael Givet in a 3–1 win.
 On 17 September 2009 Khizanishvili joined Championship team Newcastle United on loan in a three-month deal and returned on 19 December.
 On 25 January 2010, he signed for Reading on loan for the remainder of the 2009–10 season.

 On 31 August 2010, he rejoined Reading on a season long loan for the 2010–11 season and was handed the number 15 shirt at the Madejski Stadium.
 On 13 March 2011, Khizanishvili completed the full 90 minutes against Manchester City at Eastlands in a 1–0 FA Cup quarter-final loss.
 On 30 May 2011, he started the Championship play-off final against Swansea City.
 Khizanishvili was booked after 12 minutes and then conceded a penalty kick after 20 minutes, due to a clumsy challenge on winger Nathan Dyer and Reading went on to lose 4–2.
 Khizanishvili ended his second loan spell with Reading having made 29 appearances in all competitions, including 24 league outings.

 Turkey

 After his release from Blackburn, Khizanishvili joined Kayserispor, where he played for three seasons.

 Azerbaijan

 In June 2015, Khizanishvili signed a six-month contract with Azerbaijan Premier League side Inter Baku PIK.

 International career

-Khizanishvili played 93 matches for Georgia national football team.
+Khizanishvili played 93 matches for Georgia national team.
 He scored his only goal against Moldova on 6 June 2009.